jkugs/khetai/ext/khetai/dev/fltk-ui/README.md

 ### Rotate Piece

 - **Arrow Keys**: Rotate a piece after it has been clicked.
 Use the following keys to rotate the selected piece:
-  - **Left Arrow**: Rotate piece counter-clockwise
+  - `Left Arrow`: Rotate piece counter-clockwise
-  - **Right Arrow**: Rotate piece clockwise
+  - `Right Arrow`: Rotate piece clockwise

 ### Fire the Laser

-- **Space**: Fires the laser from whichever is selected.
+- `Space`: Fires the laser from whichever is selected.
 This is just used for visualization purposes.

 ### Request AI Move

-- **Enter**: Uses khetai_lib to determine a move for Red.
+- `Enter`: Uses `khetai_lib` to determine a move for Red.
 The pieces will move and the laser will fire automatically once it finishes.

+### Reset Pieces

+- Reset all pieces back to their original places by pressing: `r`

 ![board](assets/example_board.png)